 Online Class Delivery – 358 hours throughout 26 weeks

-Clinical Placement – 40 hours per week for 3 weeks
+Work Placement – 120 hours throughout 3 weeks

 Self-Paced Learning – 140 hours throughout 26 weeks